dibyendumajumdar/paxos/basic/Basic-Paxos.md

   * On startup the status is assumed to be `idle`.

 * `prevVotes` - the set of votes received in LastVote messages for the current ballot (the one with ballot number in `ledger.lastTried`)
-* `quorum` - the set of processes including `p`, that responded with `LastVote` messages for current ballot, only meaningful when `status=polling`
+* `quorum` - the set of processes including `p`, that responded with `LastVote` messages for current ballot, only meaningful when `status == polling`
-* `voters` - the set of processes including `p`, from whom `p` has received `Voted` messages in the current ballot, only meaningful when `status=polling`
+* `voters` - the set of processes including `p`, from whom `p` has received `Voted` messages in the current ballot, only meaningful when `status == polling`
-* `decree` - if `status=polling`, then the decree of the current ballot, otherwise meaningless
+* `decree` - if `status == polling`, then the decree of the current ballot, otherwise meaningless

 ## Messages

 * `NextBallot` - aka PREPARE 1a - message sent by the ballot conductor
-* `LastVote` - aka PROMISE 1b - message sent by an acceptor process q to conductor p
+* `LastVote` - aka PROMISE 1b - message sent by participant to ballot conductor
 * `BeginBallot` - aka ACCEPT 2a - messages sent by the ballot conductor
-* `Voted` - aka ACCEPTED 2b - message sent by acceptor process q to conductor p
+* `Voted` - aka ACCEPTED 2b - message sent by participant to ballot conductor
-* `Success` - message sent by conductor to all process once  ballot is successfully completed
+* `Success` - message sent by ballot conductor to all processes once the ballot is successfully completed

 The content and timing of each message is described below.